 What is spiritual meditation in general?

 Meditation is a calm, concentrated inward journey, accompanied by rhythmic breathing, with the goal of achieving a deeper state of consciousness.
 The overall goal with any meditation is receiving the reward of peace within your mind.
 So spiritual meditation is a way to connect with your inner self.

-What are the 2 types of meditation?
+What are the two types of meditation?

-- Modern meditation-Focuses on stress reduction, relaxation, & self improvement
+- Modern meditation-Focuses on stress reduction, relaxation, & self-improvement

 - Christian meditation-requires repetition of prayer